CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_compliance_framework_controls.md

 # crowdstrike_cloud_compliance_framework_controls (Data Source)

 This data source retrieves all or a subset of controls within compliance benchmarks.
 All non-FQL fields can accept wildcards `*` and query Falcon using logical AND.
-If FQL is defined, all other fields will be ignored.
 For advanced queries to further narrow your search, please use a Falcon Query Language (FQL) filter.
-For additional information on FQL filtering and usage, refer to the official CrowdStrike documentation: [Falcon Query Language (FQL)](https://falcon.crowdstrike.com/documentation/page/d3c84a1b/falcon-query-language-fql)
+For additional information on FQL filtering and usage, refer to the official CrowdStrike documentation: [Falcon Query Language (FQL)](https://falcon.crowdstrike.com/documentation/page/d3c84a1b/falcon-query-language-fql) Note that broader searches may result in longer response times due to the larger volume of controls being retrieved and set in the state.

 ## API Scopes